This Machine (album)

 This Machine is the eighth studio album by American rock band The Dandy Warhols.
-It was released on April 24, 2012 by record label The End.
+It was released on April 24, 2012, by record label The End.
 The album features a more stripped-down, laid-back style than much of the band's previous work.

 Background and recording

 While playing at Sydney's Enmore Theatre in May 2011 as part of their 2011 Australian tour, lead singer Courtney Taylor-Taylor announced the new album would be titled This Machine and is to be released in February 2012 (Taylor-Taylor had previously jokingly announced it as The Pastor of Muppets, Shitty Shitty Band Band or Whirled Piece in blog posts on the band's official website).
 On the same tour, the band debuted two new songs which would later appear on the album, "Seti vs. the Wow!
 Signal" and "Rest Your Head".

-This Machine was recorded between May to November 2011.
+This Machine was recorded between May and November 2011.

 The band collaborated with ex-Bauhaus member David J on the track "The Autumn Carnival"; J co-wrote the song and supplied backing vocals and bass guitar to the track.